JConfMexico/conference-proposal/README.md

 * Provide a brief description about you
 	* Name
 	* Company you are working on
-	* Brief history what have you been doing in Java
+	* Description what have you been doing in Java

 #### Wisdom of The Crowd

-If you do not have a proposal but you want to provide a vote, select "Pick your reaction" in some issue you are interested and select +1.
+If you do not have a proposal but you want to submit a vote for any, select "Pick your reaction" in some issue you are interested in and select +1.